adamtayloryoung/fend-project-memory-game/README.md

 * [Instructions](#instructions)
 * [Contributing](#contributing)

+## How To Play

+Click on the cards to reveal their face.
+Match the next card, or both cards will flip back over.
+You must use your memory to solve this puzzle until all 8 card suits are matched.
+The fewer moves it takes you to complete, the higher your star score will be.

 ## Instructions

 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.